• Home

 • 4 small black tea bags (I used this tea for this recipe.)

-• apple peels from 5 apples
+• apple peels from 5 fresh apples

 • 1-2 tsp. honey